banisterious/obsidian-hermetic-compass/SECURITY.md

 - Any possible mitigations
 - Your name/handle if you wish to be credited

-We will acknowledge receipt of your report within 48 hours.
+I will acknowledge receipt of your report within 48 hours.

 ## Disclosure Policy

-When we receive a security bug report, we will:
+When I receive a security bug report, I will:

 1. Confirm the problem and determine the affected versions
 2. Audit code to find any similar problems